 Research topics of the Environmental Mycology group concentrate on the degradation and biotransformation of different groups of organic compounds (environmental pollutants, natural organic substances) by ecologically diverse fungi.
 A particular focus addresses the attack on environmental pollutants by extracellular oxidative enzymes such as laccases found in aquatic and terrestrial fungi.
 The research topics cover

-- mechanisms, conditions, and constrains of fungal degradation and biotransformation of environmental pollutants, with a special emphasis on micropollutants;
+- mechanisms, conditions, and constrains of fungal degradation and biotransformation of environmental pollutants (micropollutants, synthetic polymers, and polymer additives),

 - fungal contributions to microbial community structures and functions, and